Jenil-Desai/Wander-lust/readme.md

 ## Overview

 Wanderlust is a dynamic web application inspired by Airbnb, built using the MERN stack (MongoDB, Express.js, Node.js) with EJS and EJS-mate templating engines.
-The platform allows users to seamlessly manage property listings including creating, viewing, editing, and deleting listings.
+The platform allows users to seamlessly manage property listings, including creating, viewing, editing, and deleting listings.
+Additionally, it offers user signup and login functionality, review management, and various advanced features to enhance user experience.
+The application is fully optimized for mobile devices.

 ## Features

 - **Listing Management**: Effortlessly create, view, edit, and delete property listings.
+- **User Signup and Login**: Secure user registration and login functionality.
+- **Review Management**: Add and delete reviews for property listings.
 - **User-Friendly Interface**: Browse through properties with detailed descriptions and images.
 - **Dynamic Templates**: EJS and EJS-mate ensure a responsive and reusable HTML structure.
+- **Map Integration**: Display property locations on a map based on the entered address.
+- **Category Filtering**: Filter listings based on categories.
+- **Search Functionality**: Search for listings based on keywords.
+- **New Category Field**: Add and manage categories for listings.
+- **Tax Switch**: Toggle tax inclusion for listing prices.
+- **Listing and Review Owners**: View information about listing and review owners.
+- **Mobile Optimization**: Fully responsive design for an enhanced mobile experience.

 ## Technologies Used